q1xiangchen/q1xiangchen.github.io/_pages_online/about.md

 }
 </style>

-Qixiang Chen is a third-year undergraduate student working towards a Bachelor of Advanced Computing degree, majoring in Computer Vision and Machine Learning at ANU.
+Qixiang Chen is a fourth-year undergraduate student working towards a Bachelor of Advanced Computing degree, majoring in Computer Vision and Machine Learning at ANU.

 Currently, he is a Research Student conducting his honours research project under the supervision of [Dr. Lei Wang](https://leiwangr.github.io/) (ANU & Data61/CSIRO).
 Additionally, he serves as a Research Intern at Active Intelligence Australia Pty Ltd in Perth.
 He has been recognized with the 1st Annual Active Intelligence Research Challenge Award.